 Health is not partisan – it’s primary for each of us.
 Washington politicians slashed $1 trillion from our healthcare safety net, and they intentionally delayed the pain until after the upcoming November elections.
 They are trying to hide the devastating consequences from voters, so we are mobilizing on June 5 to force them to answer for it before we cast our ballots.

 We are not fooled and we will not be silent.
 Join us!
-We’ll meet at the Bridge Street School in Northampton and walk to City Hall, where we will hold a rally followed by a brief vigil to memorialize all those who died from lack of access to healthcare.
+We’ll meet at the corner of Bridge and Parsons Streets in Northampton and walk on sidewalks to City Hall, where we will hold a rally followed by a brief vigil to memorialize all those who died from lack of access to healthcare.
+If marching is not for you, meet us at City Hall at 8 PM.

 Stripping $1 trillion from Medicaid, public health, and rural hospitals is potentially deadly for our most vulnerable friends and neighbors.
 Researchers estimate these cuts will cause over 51,000 preventable deaths every year.
 Our local community already has experienced cuts to services for our trans neighbors as well as veterans and their families.